developersCradle/designg-patterns-and-software-architecture/Fundamentals of Backend Engineering/Section 02/README.md

         - When the server **receives** message, we will **PUSH** the message to every user in the `connections`!

 ````
-//create a raw http server (this will help us create the TCP which will then pass to the websocket to do the job)
+// Create a raw http server (this will help us create the TCP which will then pass to the websocket to do the job).
 const httpserver = http.createServer()

- //pass the httpserver object to the WebSocketServer library to do all the job, this class will override the req/res
+ // Pass the httpserver object to the WebSocketServer library to do all the job, this class will override the req/res
 const websocket = new WebSocketServer({"httpServer": httpserver })
-//listen on the TCP socket
+// Listen on the TCP socket.
 httpserver.listen(8080, () => console.log("My server is listening on port 8080"))
 ````